 Posted: 9/21/2020 | September 21st, 2020

 Today’s guest post is from Alicia Erickson.
 She’s a travel writer who splits her time primarily between East and Southern Africa, India, and Seattle.
 She’s writing about how to save money in Uganda, a country I have longed to visit but still haven’t gotten around to doing.
-Enter Alicia, who will give us tips and tricks to save on our next visit.
+Alicia shares her tips and tricks to save on your next visit!

 The magnificent and diverse color, vegetation, and wildlife of Uganda so inspired Winston Churchill that he nicknamed this East African country “the pearl of Africa,” a name that has stuck ever since.